1 results found

 Overview

-Martin is an accomplished advocate of over 15 years call.
-He joined Nine in 2022 having been the Head of Employment at his previous set.
-He is able understand complex issues and develop practical solutions and can get to the point of a matter with minimal fuss.
-He speaks to his clients in a language which they can understand and works hard to to ensure a clear strategic path through any problems.
+Martin is an accomplished advocate of over 20 years call, described by the Legal 500 as “a phenomenal advocate.”
+He joined Nine in 2022 having been the Head of Employment at his previous set, and now leads the chambers’ SEND (Special Educational Needs and Disability) team.
+He is able to understand complex issues and develop practical solutions and can get to the point of a matter with minimal fuss.
+He speaks to his clients in a language which they can understand and works hard to ensure a clear strategic path through any problems.

 Away from work, Martin likes to play squash and go to the cinema.